 The Wooing of Etain: An Irish Tale of Love, Loss, and Jealousy

-Daughter of King Ailill of the Ulaid, later of Ulster chieftain King Etar, and future wife of both Midir of the elfmounds and the mortal Eochaid Feidlech,, she is often described in literature, particularly the Middle Irish text Togail Bruidna Da Derga, as having shimmering waves of fire-gold hair, skin as white as snow, and blushing cheeks red as foxgloves.
+Daughter of King Ailill of the Ulaid, later of Ulster chieftain King Etar, and future wife of both Midir of the elfmounds and the mortal Eochaid Feidlech, Étaín is often described in literature, particularly the Middle Irish text Togail Bruidna Da Derga,‘The Destruction of Da Derga's Hostel’, as having shimmering waves of fire-gold hair, skin as white as snow, and blushing cheeks red as foxgloves.
 Her eyes are recorded to be a vibrant, unnatural blue, and her shape is considered as wavy as sea foam.

 One of the Tuatha de Danann, the fair-haired warrior Midir lived among the sídhe of Ireland, the fairy race who made their homes in the mounds of the earth.
 He was wed first to a woman called Fúamnach, but found himself smitten soon after by the beautiful Étaín, who he chose to wed as his second wife.
-With the aid of his foster son, Oengus—who owed him a great compensation for being blinded by holly during a visit to him—Midir weds Étaín with the permission of her father.
+With the aid of his foster son, Oengus—who owed him compensation after being blinded by holly during a visit to him—Midir weds Étaín with the permission of her father.